Emperor2004/Financial-Awareness-Chatbot/README.md

-# Financial Information Retrieval Assistant (Fin-Info-Bot)
+# Financial Information Retrieval Assistant

-**Fin-Info-Bot** is an intelligent, agentic chatbot designed to provide accurate and accessible financial information to users in India.
+**Financial Awareness Chatbot** is an intelligent, agentic chatbot designed to provide accurate and accessible financial information to users in India.
 It leverages a Retrieval-Augmented Generation (RAG) architecture to answer user queries based on a trusted knowledge base built from official government and regulatory sources.

 This project addresses the challenge of navigating dense and complex financial documents on websites like the RBI, SEBI, and the Income Tax Department, providing users with clear, synthesized answers and direct source links.